dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 If your download fails because you cannot find the specified version, try to strip the final dash and the number, and try again.

+> Please note that **you must strip the build number when downloading sources**,
+> but when you launch jobs **on the Grid you will need the full version,
+> including the build number!**

 #### Syntax of the environment script